Eschatologue/CM_wiki/docs/gameplay/homebrew/inventory.md

 ### Backpacks

 At the start of the game, depending on the starting gear chosen from your class, you receive a Backpack.

 This Backpack takes 1 inventory slot but adds up to +8 inventory slots for your character.

-For a list of Backpacks and its mechanic, go to [here](../../equipment/tools/backpack.md).
+For a list of Backpacks and their mechanics, go to [here](../../equipment/tools/backpack.md).

-**Retreiving Item.** Taking an item from a backpack requires an :rsc-action:**Action**, representing the time it takes to search for and retrieve an item.
+**Retrieving Item.** Taking an item from a backpack requires an :rsc-action:**Action**, representing the time it takes to search for and retrieve an item.
 As such, you can't use an item that is inside your backpack until you have used an :rsc-action:**Action** to pull it out.
+Proficiency in Dexterity (Sleight of Hand) allows you to retrieve an item from your backpack as an :rsc-bonus-action:**Bonus Action** instead.
+If you have expertise in Dexterity (Sleight of Hand), it does not consume any type of Action.

 ### The Mysterious Black Chest